hippke/Pandora/docs/interface.rst

 .. _returnvalues:

-Matplotlib FuncAnimation object which can be viewed or saved to disk.
+Returns: Matplotlib FuncAnimation object which can be viewed or saved to disk.

 Example: